Baloise-CodeCamp-2022/flux-de-travail/argo-setup-incubator/README.md

 # Incubator cluster setup

-_Desctiption about how, why etc. we made the setup of Argo-Workflows, -Events, -Rollout in our incubator-cluster._
+_Description about how, why etc. we made the setup of Argo-Workflows, -Events, -Rollout in our incubator-cluster._

 ## Deployment